jwiegley/use-package/README.md

 Similar to `:bind`, you can use `:mode` and `:interpreter` to establish a deferred binding within the `auto-mode-alist` and `interpreter-mode-alist` variables.
-The specifier to either keyword can be a cons cell, a list, or just a string:
+The specifier to either keyword can be a cons cell, a list of cons cells, or a string or regexp:

 ``` elisp
 (use-package ruby-mode